 We often see portfolio management functions lost in the detail as opposed to driving out clarity.
 Delivery stakeholders frequently avoid them, rather than seeking them out for advice.
 They can end up increasing the burden of process, not removing it.

 When done poorly, portfolio management can be counter-productive, all too easily adding complexity and cost and frustrating efforts to deliver change on the ground.

 A more strategic portfolio management capability focuses on senior leadership’s required outcomes, operates more smartly on the ground, and better enables change at scale.

-This requires re-prioritizing 'what' the management function should focus on and just as importantly re-assessing 'how' this function should deliver.
+This requires re-prioritising 'what' the management function should focus on and just as importantly re-assessing 'how' this function should deliver.

 The ‘what’: focusing on key portfolio management outcomes

-In fact, prioritization is vital.
-It’s getting the big things right that really delivers value for the organization.
+In fact, prioritisation is vital.
+It’s getting the big things right that really delivers value for the organisation.
 Doing this well also earns the function the remit to do more.

 What are these priorities?
 Combined, delivering the below form the basis of a high value portfolio management capability.

 1. Aligning change to strategy: easy to say, hard to do

 Core to a portfolio management function is building genuine management confidence that a change portfolio is driving delivery of business strategy.
 The function is there to practically bring to life the 'business case for change' at every level and ensuring hard conversations are had where needed, both initially and on an ongoing basis.
 This ongoing alignment should be at the heart of enabling the right level of executive discussion and challenge.